-One technique to consider is to spread the cost of a conversion over a few years.
-This may also prevent you from pushing yourself into a higher tax bracket.
+One technique to consider is to spread the cost of conversion over a few years.
+That may also prevent you from pushing yourself into a higher tax bracket.

-Sometimes making a good financial move can be a difficult thing to do.
-That’s the feeling that many traditional IRA owners get when considering a Roth IRA conversion.
-Can you imagine someone has $300,000 in an IRA and right upfront they're giving up $75,000 of that IRA?
-A Roth IRA conversion may look good on paper but in the real world may be more complicated.
+Sometimes, making a good financial move can be a difficult thing to do.
+That’s the feeling many traditional IRA owners get when considering a Roth IRA conversion.
+Can you imagine someone having $300,000 in an IRA and, right upfront, giving up $75,000 of it?
+A Roth IRA conversion may look good on paper, but in the real world it may be more complicated.

 You can use charitable contributions to offset the taxes for a Roth conversion.
 Tax deductions may be an effective strategy to lower the tax cost of a Roth IRA conversion.
-Of course you must first have the financial resources and desire to gift to a charitable organization to utilize this strategy.
+Of course, you must first have the financial resources and a desire to gift to a charitable organization to use this strategy.

-A Roth IRA conversion can be a good idea for some but not all IRA investors.
+A Roth IRA conversion can be a good idea for some IRA investors.
 Consider your potential conversion carefully before making any moves to convert your savings.

 How much tax do you pay on a Roth IRA conversion?

 Any income you convert from a traditional IRA, 401(k), or another account with tax-deductible contributions will be taxed at your current ordinary income tax rate.
 If you expect to be in a lower tax bracket in retirement than you are now, a conversion may not be worth it.

 When do I pay taxes on my Roth IRA conversion?